BY R.D. Miller

 Finding the right balance

 COVID-19 has led to an economic crisis, with job losses, business closures, and restrictions.
-It highlighted structural inequities in the medical system preparedness and access to affordable healthcare and the strength of many economies.
+It highlighted structural inequities in the medical system preparedness; access to affordable healthcare and the strength of many economies.

 Following the Coronavirus (COVID-19) spill onto the coast of the Caribbean Islands.
 It included similar waves of fear, uncertainty, and anxiety we have seen elsewhere.
-Daily and weekly news conferences and outreach have proven to be key in reducing the risk of this communicable diseases, including death rates and new infections.
+Daily and weekly news conferences, compliance, and outreach have proven to be key in reducing the risk of this communicable disease, including death rates and new infections.

 It equally served as the basis for the next local election campaign.
 Each side accused the other of the nation’s shortcomings from preparedness; economic loss, corruption, resources present to cope with the pandemic.
 Further; what party was better prepared to handle the crisis?